Lampshades made from human skin

 Some human remains at Buchenwald, including a lampshade made of human skin.

 There are two notable reported instances of lampshades made from human skin.
-After World War II it was claimed that Nazis had made at least one lampshade from murdered concentration camp inmates: a human skin lampshade was displayed by Buchenwald concentration camp commandant Karl-Otto Koch and his wife, Ilse Koch, said to be with other human skin artifacts.
+After World War II, it was claimed that Nazis had made at least one lampshade from murdered concentration camp inmates: a human skin lampshade was displayed by Buchenwald concentration camp commandant Karl-Otto Koch and his wife, Ilse Koch, said to be with other human skin artifacts.
 Despite myths to the contrary, there were no systematic efforts by the Nazis to make human skin lampshades.

 In the 1950s, murderer Ed Gein, possibly influenced by the stories about the Nazis, made a lampshade from the skin of one of his victims.

 History of anthropodermia

 The display of the flayed skin of defeated enemies has a long history.
 In ancient Assyria, the flaying of defeated enemies and dissidents was common practice.
-The Assyrians would leave the skin to tan on their city walwalls.
+The Assyrians would leave the skin to tan on their city walls.

 There are many examples of books bound in human skin that date from ancient times through the 20th century.
 In the 2010s, peptide mass fingerprinting technology provided the opportunity to test books in libraries, archives, and private collections that were purported to be bound using the skin of humans.
 In the first five years of testing, over half of the books tested with this technology were confirmed to be bound with human skin.